rfernandezdo/azure-naming-calculator/README.md

 * environmentShortCode - The short code of the environment - resolved with  VLOOKUP and down based on the value in the Environments sheet.
 * environmentLongCode - The long code of the environment - resolved with  VLOOKUP and down based on the value in the Environments sheet.
 * AzureRegion - Name of the region - resolved with  VLOOKUP and down based on the value in the Azure Region sheet.
+* AzureRegionShortCode - Short Code of Region based on the value in the Azure Region sheet.
 * azureServiceAbbreviation - The full resource type name - resolved with  VLOOKUP and down based on the value in the Resources sheet.